KennethHoff/Misc-Testing/Backend/Analyzers/Oxx.Backend.Analyzers/Readme.md

-# Oxx.Backend.Analyzers
+# OXX.Backend.Analyzers

 ## Roslyn Analyzers
 A .NET Standard project with a few analyzers and code fix providers.

-- [RequiredPropertyAnalyzer](src/Oxx.Backend.Analyzers/Rules/RequiredProperty): An analyzer that reports non-nullable properties that are not required.
+- [RequiredPropertyAnalyzer](src/OXX.Backend.Analyzers/Rules/RequiredProperty): An analyzer that reports non-nullable properties that are not required.
-- [OneOfExhaustiveSwitchExpressionAnalyzer](src/Oxx.Backend.Analyzers/Rules/OneOfExhaustiveSwitchExpression): An analyzer that reports when a switch expression on a OneOf type is incomplete.
+- [OneOfExhaustiveSwitchExpressionAnalyzer](src/OXX.Backend.Analyzers/Rules/OneOfExhaustiveSwitchExpression): An analyzer that reports when a switch expression on a OneOf type is incomplete.

 ### How to use